-Our common stock is listed on the NYSE under the symbol "MFA."
-We have not issued any shares of preferred stock.
+Our common stock and 8.50% Series A Cumulative Redeemable preferred stock are listed on the NYSE under the symbols "MFA" and "MFA PrA", respectively.
 Any underwriters or agents to or through which our securities are sold by us may make a market in our common stock or preferred stock, but these underwriters or agents will not be obligated to do so and any of them may discontinue any market making at any time without notice.
 No assurance can be given as to the liquidity of or trading market for any of our securities, including our common stock.